 This information applies to the following operating system:

 Kernel patching is the practice of using internal system calls and other unsupported mechanisms to modify or replace code or critical structures in the kernel of the Microsoft Windows operating system with unknown code or data.
 "Unknown code or data" is any code or data that is not provided by Microsoft as part of the Windows kernel.

 Developers sometimes patch the kernel by changing a function pointer in the system service table, which is an array of function pointers to in-memory system services.
 (Code that does this is sometimes said to hook the system service table.)
 When a call is made to invoke a system service, the service dispatcher uses the service number to retrieve the function pointer and then uses the function pointer to actually invoke the service.
 So, for example, when a call is made to NtCreateProcess, the system service dispatcher indexes into the system service table by using the NtCreateProcess service number.
 It then retrieves the function pointer that corresponds to that ID and invokes the NtCreateProcess service.
-For more information about how the operating system dispatches and executes system service calls, see "Resources" at the end of this paper.
+For more information about how the operating system dispatches and executes system service calls, see Related topics at the end of this topic.

 When a function pointer in the system service table is changed to point to the in-memory address of unknown code that was provided by a third party, the service dispatcher ultimately invokes the third-party code instead of the kernel code in question.
 Essentially, kernel patching bypasses actual Windows kernel code to invoke unknown third-party code.
 The third-party code might be attempting to provide some valid extension to Windows functionality, or it might be malicious.

 Q: What problems are associated with kernel patching?